nickkpiccoli/OmniStatic/README.md

 # OmniStatic

 OmniStatic is a command-line tool designed to consolidate multiple static analysis utilities into one place.
-It's a tool primarily aimed at analyzing executables on Linux, with planned support for PDF and Office document analysis in the future.
+It's a tool primarily aimed at analyzing executables on Linux, with planned support for Office document analysis in the future.
 The goal is to streamline the use of various command-line tools and make static analysis easier for cybersecurity professionals.

 ## Features
 - **Analyze Executables:** Use tools like `strings`, `objdump`, `file`, `readelf`, and more to analyze binary executables.